legends2k/spirit-of-cpp/hints.md

 * Makes programmers life easy in calculating say `2^73 * 4` but internally [PyLong](https://docs.python.org/3/c-api/long.html#c.PyLongObject) is nothing but a C `struct` doing software emulation of an arbitrarily long integer object
 * Flexibility is lost since all the time you mightn’t need a big int
 * In most scripting languages, everything is an object i.e. there’s a wrapper around the real data, which also has metadata around the type, reflection-related data, etc.
 * In C++, if you need big ints in a particular module, you can include a library only for it; it’ll provide a data type for which you can create an object.
-While native data types happily exists as POD
+While native data types happily exists as POD.
+* Most languages allow you to place objects only in the heap i.e. every variable is actually a pointer to an object in the heap.
+C++ allows you to place them in the stack (much faster) or heap depending on need.
+* Flexibility in each class deciding how memory allocations happen.
+* No garbage collector so no performance hit but still having almost no leaks with RAII.
 * Difference between language vs library
 * Other languages give a map/dictionary, vector, etc. in-built into the language while C++ stay minimal
 * Use a container of choice when you need it; even in that you’re not limited to the standard library